wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/serpent.md

 Biglino's viewpoint challenges the traditional understanding that the Serpent in the Garden of Eden represents Satan.
 He argues that the Bible does not provide any explicit link between the two entities.

+### As a symbol

+Biglino highlights that, apart from a [literal interpretation]({{< relref "wiki/encyclopedia/biglino-method.md" >}}), the choice of a serpent as a symbol in the biblical narrative can also be understood figuratively:

+> In the past, says Biglino, as a premise, the snake always had a positive connotation: being an animal that nests in the ground, it symbolized the individual who digs and goes deep into knowledge.
+>
+> “The term ‘snake’, in fact, also has the meaning of possessor of knowledge.
+The double serpent could therefore represent profound knowledge, with particular reference to the double helix of DNA.”

+By exploring the symbolic nature of the serpent which used to be connotated positively, he expands the understanding of the serpentine faction's role as a representation of advanced scientific and technological knowledge.
+Moreover, Biglino suggests that the allusion to the serpent in the biblical narrative can be seen as a direct reference to genetics:

+> So would this be a way to allude directly to genetics?
+>
+> “This is true deep knowledge, the knowledge possessed above all by geneticists, who know the most intimate part of human structure.
+From there, the representation of the snake then came to symbolize those who deal with this type of information and who possess this kind of technology.
+In essence, the art of medicine.”

+According to Biglino, the serpent serves as a metaphorical representation of the specialized knowledge held by geneticists and their ability [to manipulate and comprehend the intricate workings of human biology]({{< relref "wiki/encyclopedia/life-engineering.md" >}}).

 [^gan]: Biglino refers to the Garden of Eden by its original Hebrew idiom, Gan Eden, which he identifies as an experimental laboratory, a “fenced and protected garden” located in the region of Eden.

 [^faction]: Excerpt from Mauro Biglino, Giorgio Cattaneo (2022): [The Naked Bible: The truth about the most famous book in history]({{< relref "resources/the-naked-bible/index.md" >}}), p.
 113